ControlThings/mist-cli-nodejs/README.md

 # Mist Cli

 Dependent on the mist-api package, which currently is working with Linux x64 and nodejs v6.x only.
 To get it working you also need to run a Wish Core on the same host.
-The Wish Core linux-x64 executable can be downloaded https://mist.controlthings.fi/dist/wish-core-v0.6.6-stable3-linux-x64.

 ## Prerequisites

-Download and run wish-core (https://mist.controlthings.fi/dist/wish-core-v0.6.6-stable3-linux-x64).
+Download and run wish-core (https://mist.controlthings.fi/developer).

 ```sh
 ./wish-core-v0.6.6-stable3-linux-x64